-After breakfast, head further south to Sjenica.
-Here head out for an adventure ride in 4x4 vehicles to explore the unique landscape.
+After breakfast, head further south to Sjenica where you’ll embark on an adventurous 4x4 journey to explore the unique landscape of the Serbian south-west.
 On the banks of the Sjenica river lies the biggest habitat of Griffon Vultures in the Balkans.
 The ride ends with a picnic lunch and cheese tasting in the stunning countryside around Sjenica.
 Later in the day, visit the viewpoint over magnificent Uvac Lake and then take a boat ride on the lake itself to experience the stunning scenery at close range.
 Dinner and overnight in Sjenica.
 (B,L,D)

 Venture out this morning for a memorable two-hour ride on the Sargan 8 Narrow Gauge Railway.
 The railway got its name from the figure-of-eight route it follows around the Mokra Gora mountain.
 The route manages to incorporate a number of switchbacks, tunnels and bridges, all within a few kilometres of track.
-If you don’t mind tunnels or a few drops of water on your head, we recommend standing between carriages to get the best view of the scenery.
-Continue by road over the border into Bosnia-Herzegovina for a look around the town of Visegrad, where the novel Bridge over the River Drina by Nobel Prize winner Ivo Andric is set.
+If you don’t mind tunnels, or a few drops of water falling on your head, we recommend standing between carriages to get the best view of the scenery.
+Continue by road over the border into Bosnia-Herzegovina for a look around the town of Visegrad, where the novel Bridge over the River Drina, by Nobel Prize winner Ivo Andric, is set.
 The town suffered a lot during the Balkan war and has a sad but fascinating history.
-The major highlight is the Mehmed Paša Sokolović Bridge over the River Drina, a UNESCO World Heritage Site that was built between 1571-1577 by Ottoman architect Mimar Sinan.
+The major highlight is the Mehmed Paša Sokolovic Bridge, a UNESCO World Heritage Site that was built between 1571-1577 by Ottoman architect Mimar Sinan.
 Once you have had your fill of the bridge, set out on a one-hour boat ride on the River Drina.
 Back on land, return to Zlatibor for dinner at the hotel.
-(B,D)
+(B,L,D)

 After breakfast, leave Zlatibor and make the four-hour journey back to Belgrade.
 Gear up for an afternoon of sightseeing in this buzzing metropolis.
 Start at the Republic Square and move on to the National Theatre and St Sava Orthodox Cathedral, which is the second largest Orthodox cathedral in the world.
 Other stops on the tour include the Ethnographic Museum, the Fresco Gallery, Ruzica Church and the Kalemegdan Fortress, where below the Sava flows into the mighty Danube.
 This evening, make the most of your final night in Serbia with a big farewell dinner on famous Skadarlija Street, complete with live tamburitza music.
 (B,D)